channerduan01/channerduan01.github.io/data_mining/Isolation Forest.md

 They are minority and have attribute-values that are very different.
 Thus they tend to be isolated easily
 ### Advantages
 - No distance function need
+- Has significant advantage in processing high dimensional data (since it donot care distance)
 - Graceful handle missing value
 - Could provide anomaly explainations
 - Parameter Free